viperleed/viperleed/doc/content/hardware/erleed_modifications.rst

 Removing the back plate
 =======================

-To make the required modifications, it is necessary to partially take off the back plate of the control unit.
+To make the required modifications, it is also necessary to partially take off the back plate of the control unit.
 There is no need to completely disconnect the back plate from the rest of the electronics, but fashioning the new port, as described below will likely require tiling the plate horizontally.

 For best accessibility, you most likely want to remove the power plug and screen connection from the back plate (compare :numref:`fig_new_port_location`).